qaware/scale-react-neutral/README.md

 # @qaware/scale-react-neutral

-This project aims to reimplement the web components of [Telekom Scale](https://github.com/telekom/scale) as native react components using the original css.
-This library replaces `@telekom/scale-components-react-neutral`
+This project aims to reimplement the web components of [Telekom Scale](https://github.com/telekom/scale) as dedicated react components using the original css.
+This library replaces `@telekom/scale-components-react-neutral`.

 ## Usage

-Currently, the project is not present in the central npm repository.
+Currently, this project is not published to the central npm repository.

 ### Build

 - clone git repo
-- run `npm intall`
-- run `npm build`
+- `npm intall && npm run build`
-- use [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) to make the components available in your project
+- use [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) to make the components available in your project.

 ### CSS

-in your index.tsx or App.tsx, import the base css:
+In your `index.tsx` or `App.tsx`, import the base css:

 ```javascript
 import '@qaware/scale-react-neutral/dist/qaware-scale-react.css';